Aedalus/malwoden-tutorial/website/docs/10-inventory.md

 }
 ```

 Then we'll update the `generateLevel` function a tiny bit.
-For each room in the map, we will have a chance of spawning health potions.
+For each room in the map, we will have a chance of spawning bandages.

 ```ts
 // src/level-gen.ts